-MPAS 523 Clinical Medicine and Pharmacotherapeutics II for PAs physiology, followed by pathophysiology, identifying risk factors, clinical findings, diagnostic methods, management including both medical and surgical, patient education, follow up and prevention.
+MPAS 523 Clinical Medicine and Pharmacotherapeutics II for PAs 7

+Students are introduced to human health and disease encountered in the primary care setting.
+The course emphasizes a comprehensive approach including an integration of related anatomy and physiology, followed by pathophysiology, identifying risk factors, clinical findings, diagnostic methods, management including both medical and surgical, patient education, follow up and prevention.